Type https://example.com in your web browser’s address bar and hit enter.

 The privacy benefits of DNS-over-HTTPS are predicated on the idea that a network observer, blinded from your DNS lookups by encryption, will not be able to see where you’re browsing.

-Unfortunately, network observers, by definition, can observe your traffic, even if it’s encrypted.
+Unfortunately, network observers, by definition, can observe your traffic, even if the traffic encrypted.

 The network observer will still see the IP addresses you’re connecting to, and that’s often sufficient to know what sites you’re browsing.

 Worse, they are usually still able to tell what specific HTTPS site you’re visiting on that IP address.
-That’s because one of the current limitations of HTTPS is that the browser sends, in unencrypted form, the hostname it expects to see in the server’s certificate as a part of the ClientHello message in the HTTPS handshake.
-Closing this Server Name Indication (SNI) hole requires implementation of Encrypted SNI (ESNI) and this feature is not yet implemented in Chromium.
+That’s because one of the current limitations of HTTPS is that the browser sends, in unencrypted form a Server Name Indication (SNI), the hostname it expects to see in the server’s certificate as a part of the ClientHello HTTPS handshake message.
+Closing this hole requires implementation of Encrypted SNI (ESNI) and this feature is not yet implemented in Chromium.

 Privacy From Observers, Not the Resolver